 Dramatic declines in the housing market during recent years, along with increasing foreclosures and unemployment, resulted in significant write-downs of asset values by financial institutions, including government-sponsored entities and major commercial and investment banks.
 These write-downs, initially of mortgage-backed securities but spreading to credit default swaps and other derivative securities, caused many financial institutions to seek additional capital, to merge with larger and stronger institutions, and, in some cases, to fail.
 This market turmoil and tightening of credit led to an increased level of commercial and consumer delinquencies, lack of consumer confidence, increased market volatility, and widespread reduction of business activity generally.
 Although conditions have improved, a return of these trends could have a material adverse effect on our business and operations.
 Negative market developments may affect consumer confidence levels and may cause adverse changes in payment patterns, causing increases in delinquencies and default rates, which may impact our charge-offs and provisions for loan and credit losses.
-Economic deterioration that affects household and/or corporate incomes could also result in reduced demand for credit or fee-based products and services.
-These conditions would have adverse effects on us and others in the financial services industry.
+Economic deterioration that affects household and/or corporate incomes could also result in reduced demand for credit or our fee-based products and services.